Katie Mitchell: Life and career

 Mitchell was born in Reading, Berkshire, raised in Hermitage, Berkshire, and educated at Oakham School.
 Upon leaving Oakham, she went up to Magdalen College, Oxford, to read English.

-She began her career behind the scenes at the King's Head Theatre in London before taking on work as an assistant director at theatre companies including Paines Plough (1987) and the Royal Shakespeare Company (RSC) (1988 - 1989).
+She began her career behind the scenes at the King's Head Theatre in London before taking on work as an assistant director at theatre companies including Paines Plough (1987) and the Royal Shakespeare Company (RSC) (1988–1989).
 Early in her career in the 1990s, she directed five early productions under the umbrella of her company Classics On A Shoestring, including Women of Troy for which she won a Time Out Award.

-In 1989, she was awarded a Winston Churchill Travel Fellowship to study director’s training in Russian, Georgia, Lithuania and Poland and the work she saw there, including productions by Lev Dodin, Eimuntas Nekrosius and Anatoly Vasiliev, influenced her own practice for the next twenty years.
+In 1989, she was awarded a Winston Churchill Travel Fellowship to study director's training in Russian, Georgia, Lithuania and Poland and the work she saw there, including productions by Lev Dodin, Eimuntas Nekrosius and Anatoly Vasiliev, influenced her own practice for the next twenty years.

 In 1996, Mitchell started directing operas at Welsh National Opera where she directed four productions, including Handel's Jephtha and Jancek's Jenůfa.
 Since then, she has directed operas at houses, including the Royal Opera House, English National Opera, Glyndebourne, the Salzburg Festival, Berlin State Opera, the Royal Danish Opera, Opéra-Comique (Paris), Geneva Opera and the Aix-en-Provence Festival.

 Mitchell was an Associate Director at the Royal Shakespeare Company between 1996 and 1998.
 In 1997, Mitchell became responsible for programming at The Other Place, the RSC's former black box theatre.
 While at the RSC she directed nine productions, including The Phoenician Women which won her the Evening Standard Award for Best Director in 1996.
 Between 2000 and 2003 she was an Associate Director at the Royal Court Theatre and between 2003 and 2011 she was an Associate of the Royal National Theatre.

+In 2005, she directed a work combining Beethoven's late string quartets and T. S. Eliot's Four Quartets.

-She has directed thirteen productions for the Royal Court, including Ten Billion (2012) and 2071(2014) about the climate emergency, an issue she is passionate about.
-Recent productions at the Royal Court include her ongoing collaboration with the writer Alice Birch on Ophelia’s Zimmer (Ophelia's Room) and Anatomy of a Suicide.
+She has directed thirteen productions for the Royal Court, including Ten Billion (2012) and 2071 (2014) about the climate emergency, an issue she is passionate about.
+Recent productions at the Royal Court include her ongoing collaboration with the writer Alice Birch on Ophelia's Zimmer (Ophelia's Room) and Anatomy of a Suicide.

-At the National Theatre, she has directed eighteen productions, the most innovative being an adaptation of Virginia Woolf’s novel, The Waves, where she combined theatre making with the use of live video, creating a form later called ‘live cinema’.
+At the National Theatre, she has directed eighteen productions, the most innovative being an adaptation of Virginia Woolf's novel, The Waves, where she combined theatre making with the use of live video, creating a form later called 'live cinema'.